davideuez/dncs-lab/README.md

 You can copy the text from **!DOCTYPE html** to **/html** and paste it on an editor.
 Then save the file with .html extension and open it with a browser (Google Chrome, Safari, Opera, ...)

-# Members and repo info
+# Members and repository information

 This project for the course "Design of Networks and Communication System" was done by **Davide Uez** and **Luca Calearo**.